cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 {: #kemid-values title="KEM IDs"}

-The `Auth` column indicates if the KEM algorithm provides the `AuthEncap()`/`AuthDecap()` interface.
+The `Auth` column indicates if the KEM algorithm provides the `AuthEncap()`/`AuthDecap()` interface and is therefore suitable for the Auth and AuthPSK modes.
 The meaning of all other columns is explained in {{kem-template}}.
+All algorithms are suitable for the PSK mode.

 ### SerializePublicKey and DeserializePublicKey